aws/amazon-chime-sdk-js/.github/PULL_REQUEST_TEMPLATE.md

 5. Do you change the wire protocol, e.g. the request method?
 If yes, has that been reviewed and approved?

-By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.
+By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.